Pfarrzentrum St. Heinrich

 15. January 2026

 I was there for the Christmas party.
-The large hall was unfortunately too cold.
-The heating in the room couldn't be turned up.
+The big hall was unfortunately too cold.
+Heating in the room, unfortunately not possible to turn up.

 NO